Thomson Reuters to buy trade platform FXall for $625 million

 Thomson Reuters underwent a series of structural changes and management shakeups in 2011 to address lackluster performance in some of its businesses targeting financial and banking clients.
 Its businesses aimed at legal, tax and accounting professionals have been much stronger.

-Aspesi said the FXall deal indicated that Thomson Reuters was prepared to invest in its financial services business, not just in its professional services.
+"For quite some period of time, the official line was as capital would become available it would be devoted to the professional division first and foremost," Aspesi said.

 "If there was a good opportunity within the financial service area of the company it should be exploited no matter what.
-It shows management is confident enough to do that," he said.
+It shows management is confident enough to do that."

-UBS analyst Phillip Huang estimated that the acquisition could add $145 million in revenue and complement Thomson Reuters existing $1.7 billion foreign exchange business.

 The FXall deal signals that the pace of acquisitions is likely to accelerate over the next few years as Thomson Reuters looks for growth, particularly in the Financial & Risk segment, RBC analyst Drew McReynolds wrote in a note.